angryziber/picasa-gallery/README.md

 For all those who wish their Picasaweb gallery had black background!

-See example gallery: http://photos.azib.net/ - use the link at the bottom to try it with your own gallery!
+Example gallery: [Anton Keks Photos](http://photos.azib.net/) - use the link at the bottom to try it with your own gallery!

 How does it work?
 =================